 Prized prospect Jarred Kelenic starts his return.
-Is it in time to make push to play in left field for Mariners?
+Is it in time to make a push to play in left field for Mariners?

 Other dings and dents

 The outlook for Roenis Elias pitching for the Mariners in the 2021 season appears to be rather bleak.
 The veteran lefty returned to the organization for the third time in his career.
-Signed to a minor league contract, he seemed poised to make the team out of spring training as a long reliever.
+Signed to a minor-league contract, he seemed poised to make the team out of spring training as a long reliever.

-But Elias left Thursday’s game vs. the Dodgers with discomfort in is forearm and elbow.
+But Elias left Thursday’s game vs. the Dodgers with discomfort in his forearm and elbow.
 After undergoing an MRI on Friday morning, the Mariners wouldn’t give an official medical update on the injury.
-Per Servais, Elias is in the process of contacting other orthopedists to get a second and third opinion on the injury after meeting with the Mariners medical staff.
+Per Servais, Elias is in the process of contacting other orthopedists to get a second and third opinion on the injury after meeting with the Mariners’ medical staff.

 “He’s kind of trying to look at different options,” Servais said.
-“He’s a got a pretty serious issue in his elbow/forearm area.”
+“He’s got a pretty serious issue in his elbow/forearm area.”

 Outfielder Jake Fraley was scratched from the starting lineup for Sunday’s game with the Brewers after colliding with the wall on a fly ball during Saturday’s game in Scottsdale.